Blog

 Taking the Leap into Full-Time Consulting

 For years, I had balanced my passion for HR & immigration consulting with my government role.
 I loved the work, the people, and the mission—but deep down, I knew I wanted to create something of my own.
-Something that made HR accessible to businesses of all sizes and ensured that immigration processes were as smooth as possible for both businesses and individuals.
+I wanted to make HR accessible to businesses of all sizes, create smoother immigration pathways for businesses and individuals, and support organizations and people through complex work transitions.

 The Reality of Entrepreneurship